Jerry Ellig

 Bio

-Dr. Jerry Ellig is a research professor at The George Washington University Regulatory Studies Center.
-His research focuses on regulatory impact analysis, regulation of network industries, and performance management in government.
 In 2017-18, Dr. Ellig served as chief economist at the Federal Communications Commission.
-He has been a senior research fellow at the Mercatus Center at George Mason University, deputy director and acting director of the Office of Policy Planning at the Federal Trade Commission, a senior economist for the Joint Economic Committee of the U.S. Congress, an adjunct professor in the George Mason University School of Law, and an assistant professor of economics at George Mason University.
+He was a senior research fellow at the Mercatus Center at George Mason University since 1996.
+Between August 2001 and August 2003, he served as deputy director and acting director of the Office of Policy Planning at the Federal Trade Commission.
+Dr. Ellig has also served as a senior economist for the Joint Economic Committee of the U.S. Congress (1995-96), an adjunct professor in the George Mason University School of Law (2005-08), and an assistant professor of economics at George Mason University (1989-95).

 Publications by Jerry Ellig